7 California officers charged in death of man in custody

 “The officers had a legal duty to Mr. Bronstein,” Gascón said during a news conference.
 “He was in their custody.
 We believe that they failed their duty and their failure was criminally negligent, causing his death.”

-In a statement, CHP Commissioner Sean Duryee extended condolences to Bronstein’s family and said the agency’s mission is to prioritize all Californians’ safety.
+In a statement, CHP Commissioner Sean Duryee extended condolences to the family and said the agency’s mission is to prioritize all Californians’ safety.

 “I am saddened that Mr. Bronstein died while in our custody and care.
 Any death in custody is a tragedy that we take with upmost seriousness,” Duryee said.
 “I recognize this case will now move through the court system, and I respect the judicial process.”

-Bronstein, 38, was taken into custody by CHP officers March 31, 2020, following a traffic stop.
-Bronstein died less than two months before George Floyd was killed by police in Minneapolis as he, too, repeatedly told officers, “I can’t breathe.”

-A nearly 18-minute video showing the officers’ treatment of Bronstein was released last year following a judge’s order.
+The seven CHP agents, who were put on administrative leave Wednesday, were identified as Sgt.
+Michael Little and Officers Dionisio Fiorella, Dustin Osmanson, Darren Parsons, Diego Romero, Justin Silva and Marciel Terry.

-The six CHP officers and one sergeant charged in his death face one count each of involuntary manslaughter and one felony count of assault under the color of authority.
-They each face up to four years in prison.
+They face one count each of involuntary manslaughter and one felony count of assault under the color of authority.
+If convicted, they could get up to four years in prison.

+It was not immediately clear whether they had lawyers who could speak on their behalf, and the California Association of Highway Patrolmen, the union that represents rank-and-file CHP officers, did not immediately respond to a request for comment.

-The registered nurse is charged with involuntary manslaughter.
+The registered nurse, Arbi Baghalian, was also charged with involuntary manslaughter.

+“I believe it is outrageous and irresponsible for the DA to charge a Registered Nurse (who was present to take a legal blood draw) with involuntary manslaughter,” said John Kelly, an attorney for Baghalian’s employer, Vital Medical, in a statement.
+“I am not aware of anyone who has opined that the nurse’s conduct in any way caused or contributed to this unfortunate death.”

 An arraignment has not yet been scheduled.